ytsaurus/ytsaurus/yt/documentation/en/index.md

 }
 </style>

-**{{product-name}}** is a distributed storage and processing platform for large amounts of data featuring [MapReduce](http://en.wikipedia.org/wiki/MapReduce) support, a distributed file system, and a NoSQL key-value database.
+**{{product-name}}** is a distributed storage and processing platform for large amounts of data.
+It includes [MapReduce](http://en.wikipedia.org/wiki/MapReduce) computation model, a distributed file system and a NoSQL key-value storage.

 <div class="grid-container">
     <div class="grid-item">